min2ha/ukwa-site/content/target/37453/index.en.md

   "subject": "EU Referendum"
 }

-# Jewish Chronicle Online, The: Israel wants Britain to stay ﬁrmly inside the EU

 In off-record conversations with senior Israeli officials, their unofficial position clear: Israel would like to see the UK remaining firmly in the EU.